-- 1. Network Provider will refer youth for PAL services within 30-days of new placements and when the youth turns 14 and no later than their 16th birthday. - a.
-Network Provider will encourage and ensure that youth and their caregivers complete the Ansell Casey Life Skills assessment. - b.
-The Network Provider will review the assessment prior to submission to ensure it has been completed correctly and in its entirety. - c.
-Network Provider will send an email to Care Coordinator with the subject line "Life Skills Assessment" and attach Ansell Casey Life Skills assessment results. - d.
-Network Provider will identify and provide the identified services to youth to assist with their transition from substitute care to adulthood. - e.
-Network Provider will assist youth with applying for and securing services that will aid in their transition to adulthood. - f.
-Network Provider is responsible for transportation of the youth to all life skills and experiential training/activities. - g.
-Network Provider will communicate to youth and caregiver the interpretation of the Ansell Casey Life Skills assessment and the identified strengths needs and goals which the Network Provider will document in the youths service plan. - h.
-Network Providers must in conjunction with caregiver ensure that youth receive the following: - Instruction on basic living and social skills - Opportunities for learning through the use of experiential life skills activities - Access to Experiential Life Skills Activities provided by community resources. - Taught how to appropriately care for themselves and function in the community - If youth have a source of income they are taught how to establish a saving plan and/or savings account to manage their money - Youth ages 18 to 22 who have a source of income are taught how to obtain a savings or checking account with a financial institution in accordance with Texas Finance Code 201.101. - i.
-On the 10th of the month following the month of service, Network Provider will submit a monthly report to Care Coordinator with a subject live of "Life Skills Training" that includes:
+- a.
+Network Provider will identify and provide the identified services to youth to assist with their transition from substitute care to adulthood. - b.
+Network Provider will assist youth with applying for and securing services that will aid in their transition to adulthood. - c.
+Network Provider is responsible for transportation of the youth to all life skills and experiential training/activities. - d.
+Network Providers must in conjunction with caregiver ensure that youth receive the following: - Instruction on basic living and social skills - Opportunities for learning through the use of experiential life skills activities - Access to Experiential Life Skills Activities provided by community resources - Taught how to appropriately care for themselves and function in the community - If youth have a source of income they are taught how to establish a saving plan and/or savings account to manage their money

-- Youth's status, progress and status of PAL training; - Services provided to the youth to assist with their transition into adulthood; and - Assistance provided to the youth applying for and securing services to aid in their transition to adulthood.
+- Youth ages 18 to 22 who have a source of income are taught how to obtain a savings or checking account with a financial institution in accordance with Texas Finance Code 201.101 - e.
+On the 10th of the month following the month of service, Network Provider will submit a monthly report to the OCOK Care Coordinator with a subject line of "Life Skills Training" that includes: - Youth's status, progress and completion of PAL training; - Services provided to the youth to assist with their transition into adulthood; and - Assistance provided to the youth applying for and securing services to aid in their transition to adulthood.